tjharrop/nsw-design-system/src/components/forms/content/_guidance.md

 Do:

-* keep it one column -multiple columns easily disrupt a user’s vertical momentum
+* keep it one column - multiple columns easily disrupt a user’s vertical momentum
 * use field length input constraints - employ this for fields that have a defined character count like phone numbers and postcodes
 * mark required vs. optional form fields - you should always mark your form fields as “required” or “optional”.
 You can do this by writing “required” or “optional” in a small font next to your field, or by placing an asterisk next to your required fields
 * use top align labels - users complete top aligned labeled forms at a much higher rate than left-aligned labels.
 Top aligned labels also translate well on mobile.